-Rapid prepayment rates of the mortgages underlying our mortgage-backed securities may adversely affect our profitability.
+Rapid prepayment rates of the mortgages underlying our MBS may adversely affect our profitability.

-The mortgage-backed securities we acquire are primarily secured by pools of mortgage loans on single-family residences.
-When we acquire a mortgage-backed security, we anticipate that the underlying mortgages will prepay at a projected rate generating an expected yield.
-When homeowners prepay their mortgage loans faster than anticipated, it results in a faster prepayment rate on the related mortgage-backed securities in our portfolio and this may adversely affect our profitability.
-Prepayment rates generally increase when interest rates rise, but changes in prepayment rates are difficult to predict.
-Due to the fact that interest rates, in general, and mortgage rates, in particular, for both fixed-rate and adjustable-rate mortgage loans declined in 2002 and in the first and second quarters of 2003 and are currently at historical lows, prepayment rates may continue at their current rapid pace or may increase from their current levels in the future and could remain at high levels for an extended period of time.
+The MBS that we acquire are primarily secured by pools of adjustable-rate and hybrid mortgage loans on single-family residences.
+When we acquire a particular MBS, we anticipate that the underlying mortgages will prepay at a projected rate generating an expected yield.
+When homeowners prepay their mortgage loans faster than anticipated, it results in a faster prepayment rate our portfolio and this may adversely affect our profitability.
+Prepayment rates on the related MBS in generally increase when interest rates fall and decrease when interest rates rise, but changes in prepayment rates are difficult to predict.
 Prepayment rates also may be affected by conditions in the housing and financial markets, general economic conditions and the relative interest rates on fixed-rate and adjustable-rate mortgage loans.
-During the first quarter ended March 31, 2003, the prepayment rate on our portfolio of mortgage-backed securities averaged an annualized 33% constant prepayment rate.

-We often purchase mortgage-backed securities that have a higher interest rate than the prevailing market interest rate.
+We often purchase MBS that have a higher interest rate than the prevailing market interest rate.
 In exchange for a higher interest rate, we typically pay a premium over par value to acquire these securities.
-In accordance with accounting rules, we amortize this premium over the life of the mortgage-backed security.
-If the mortgage loans securing a mortgage-backed security prepay at a rapid rate, we will have to amortize this premium on an accelerated basis which may adversely affect our profitability.
-Our investment policies allow us to acquire mortgage-backed securities at an average portfolio purchase price of up to 103.5% of par value.
-As of March 31, 2003, the average cost of our portfolio of mortgage-backed securities was approximately 102.3% of par value.
+In accordance with accounting rules, we amortize this premium over the life of the related MBS.
+If the mortgage loans securing our MBS prepay at a rapid rate, we will have to amortize this premium on an accelerated basis which may adversely affect our profitability.
+Our investment policies allow us to acquire MBS at an average portfolio purchase price of up to 103.5% of par value.
+As of March 31, 2004, the amortized cost of our portfolio of MBS was approximately 102.3% of par value.

-As the holder of mortgage-backed securities, we receive a portion of our investment principal when underlying mortgages are prepaid.
-In order to continue to earn a return on this repaid principal, we must reinvest it in additional mortgage-backed securities or other assets.
-However, if interest rates have declined, we may earn a lower return on the new investment as compared to the original mortgage-backed security.
+As the holder of MBS, we receive a portion of our investment principal when underlying mortgages are prepaid.
+In order to continue to earn a return on this repaid principal, we must reinvest it in additional MBS or other assets.
+However, if interest rates have declined, we may earn a lower return on the new investment as compared to the original MBS.

-An increase in our borrowing costs relative to the interest we receive on our mortgage-backed securities may adversely affect our profitability.
+An increase in our borrowing costs relative to the interest we receive on our MBS may adversely affect our profitability.

-We earn money based upon the spread between the interest we receive on our mortgage-backed securities, net of amortization of purchase premiums, and the interest we pay on our borrowings.
-We rely primarily on short-term borrowings to acquire mortgage-backed securities with long-term maturities.
-Even though most of our mortgage-backed securities have interest rates that adjust based on short-term rate changes, the interest we pay on our borrowings may increase relative to the interest we earn on our adjustable-rate mortgage-backed securities.
-If the interest payments on our borrowings increase relative to the interest we earn on our mortgage-backed securities, our profitability may be adversely affected.
+We earn money based upon the spread between the interest we receive on our MBS, net of amortization of purchase premiums, and the interest we pay on our borrowings.
+We rely primarily on short-term borrowings to acquire MBS with long-term maturities.
+Even though most of our MBS have interest rates that adjust based on short-term rate changes, the interest we pay on our borrowings may increase relative to the interest we earn on our MBS.
+If the interest payments on our borrowings increase relative to the interest we earn on our MBS, our profitability may be adversely affected.